JoshHambright/DungeonsAndDatabases/README.md

 # DungeonsAndDatabases

-A restful API for managing campaigns for D&D and other RPGs and games.
+A restful API for managing campaigns for D&D and other RPGs.

 ------